International Connections Fund

 - What are the selection criteria?

-MacArthur is closely monitoring the rapidly-evolving impact of the novel coronavirus, COVID-19.
-Given the unavoidable implications for international travel, we will suspend the International Connections Fund (ICF) program.
-Applications to ICF will not be accepted in 2020.
-We expect to use funds from our 2020 ICF program to assist in the Chicago response to COVID-19.
+MacArthur is closely monitoring the ongoing impact of the COVID-19 pandemic.
+Given the unavoidable implications for international travel, we suspended the International Connections Fund (ICF) program for 2021.
+At this time, we expect to revisit the ICF program in 2022.

 The following organizations are eligible to apply for funding from the MacArthur Foundation under this initiative: